KxSystems/mqtt/README.md

 The mqtt interface is still in development and is provided here as a beta release under an Apache 2.0 license.

-If you find issues with the interface or have feature requests please consider raising an issue [here](https://github.com/KxSystems/mqtt/issues).
+If you find issues with the interface or have feature requests, please consider raising an issue [here](https://github.com/KxSystems/mqtt/issues).

-If you wish to contribute to this project please follow the contributing guide [here](CONTRIBUTING.md).
+If you wish to contribute to this project, please follow the contributing guide [here](CONTRIBUTING.md).